Anoooooonono/foo/setup.md

 - Desktop & Dock
     - Automatically hide and show the Dock - ON
     - Show recent applications in Dock - OFF

+- Privacy & Security
+    - FileVault Turn On
+        - iCloud or Encryption Key

 **Chrome**